 - Add a protein component.
 Some healthy options include beans and tofu.
 Try to keep the portion size to the size of deck of cards (about a half cup).

 - For dressing, your best bet is oil and vinegar.
 Although oil is high in calories, usually the oil provided will be olive oil, which has healthy fats that will help absorb the fat soluble vitamins in vegetables, such as vitamin K, vitamin E, and vitamin A.

 - Since there will probably be less healthy options available, choose this item last and stick to a 1/4 cup portion.
-Full-fat cheese, a serving of mashed potatoes, or a dessert item are all things you definitely want to limit at the salad bar in order to have a healthy meal.

 I personally love dining at salad bars/hot food bars.
 In fact, I rarely go out to eat and instead I insist that my friends and family meet me at Whole Foods Market Salad Bar when they decide to treat me!
 What I love about Whole Foods Market Salad Bar are the many vegan options, which of course you’d expect at a salad bar because of the vegetables, but Whole Foods takes it a step further by offering different bean salads, grain salads, different types of tofu, and so much more.
 If you live near a Whole Foods Market, I encourage you to pick up a tray and make yourself a meal!